webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-authorised-signatories/README.md

 This chapter will be completed in a future version of this Rulebook.

 ## 7 References
-This chapter will be completed in a future version of this Rulebook.

-## 8 References
 | **Item Reference**                     | **Standard name/details**                                                                                                                                                                                                                                                                           |
 |----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [European Digital Identity Regulation] | [Regulation (EU) 2024/1183](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202401183) of the European Parliament and of the Council of 11 April 2024 amending Regulation (EU) No 910/2014 as regards establishing the European Digital Identity Framework                            |